dendronhq/dendron-site/vault/dendron.topic.navigation.md

     <p>Code - Insiders - hello.md — dendron (Workspace) - 7 December 2021 - Watch Video</p>
     <img style="" src="https://cdn.loom.com/sessions/thumbnails/c4fdd88be98d4fc58b4a4f9765eb9e89-with-play.gif">
 </a>

-#### findBrokenLinks

-Similar to [[createMissingLinkedNotes|dendron://dendron.dendron-site/dendron.ref.commands#createmissinglinkednotes]]: find all broken links (that have a vault prefix).
-This does note create new notes.

-- Command: `Dendron: Doctor`
-- Option: `findBrokenLinks`

-This simply lists all broken links in the scope.

 ## Go to